trailheadapps/apex-recipes/force-app/main/default/staticresources/documentation/docs/docs/SOSLRecipes.md

 ---
 # SOSLRecipes class

 Demonstrates how to use SOSL.
 SOSL is used for full text, and fuzzier text searching.
-More on the difference between SOQL and SOSL: https:
+More on the difference between SOQL and SOSL: https://sfdc.co/soql-sosl

 ---
 ## Methods